skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Adapter.md

 ## Summary

 ### Essence

-The Adapter design pattern converts the interface of a class into another interface that clients expect.
-It allows classes with incompatible interfaces to work together.
+- The Adapter pattern is a design strategy that allows classes with incompatible interfaces to collaborate.
+It achieves this by converting the interface of one class into an interface expected by the clients.
+- The Adapter acts as a wrapper around the incompatible object (adaptee) and presents a compatible interface to the client.
+- This pattern promotes code reuse, modularity, and loose coupling, enhancing the readability, cleanliness, replaceability, testability, and scalability of the code.

 ### Real examples

-- Adapting a third-party library to work with your codebase.
-- Converting data from one format to another.
-- Wrapping a legacy system with a modern interface.
-- Integrating different components with incompatible interfaces.
+- The Adapter pattern is useful when you want to use an existing class with a different interface in your application.
+- It's beneficial when you want to create a reusable component that can work with multiple classes with different interfaces.
+- It's applicable when you want to decouple the client code from the specific implementation of the adaptee class.
+- Real-world examples include converting a USB-C port to a USB-A port using a USB-C to USB-A adapter, using a power adapter to convert the voltage and plug type of a device to match the power outlet in a different country, and using a language translator to convert spoken words from one language to another.

 ```mermaid